 Option B Example: The member elects an Option B benefit and has a monthly benefit of \$2,500.
-If the retiree dies, the Option B beneficiary receives approximately \$1,250 each month for the rest of his or her lifetime with an annual 3% COLA added each July 1.
+If the retiree dies, the Option B beneficiary receives approximately \$1,250 each month for the rest of his or her lifetime with an annual 3% simple COLA added each July 1.

-Upon the death of an Option A or Option B beneficiary, divorce, or other marriage dissolution after retirement from a spouse designated as an Option A or Option B beneficiary, the member may return to the single lifetime benefit equivalent, "Straight Life Annuity," to become effective the month following the receipt of a written election form.
+Upon the death, divorce, or other marriage dissolution from a retiree's spouse of an Option A, Option B, or Option C beneficiary, the member may elect a "Straight Life Annuity," to become effective the month following the receipt of a written election form.

-Option C: If a member elects an Option C benefit, ATRS guarantees that at least 120 benefit payments will be made.
-The retiree will receive a reduced benefit for that 120 months, and then "pops-up" to a straight life annuity (SLA) on the 121st month and draws a SLA benefit for the remainder of his or her life.
+Option C: With Option C, the member's lifetime benefit is reduced during the first 10 years of retirement.
+If a member elects an Option C benefit, ATRS guarantees that at least 120 benefit payments will be paid.
+The retiree will receive a reduced benefit for that 120 months, and then "popsup" to a straight life annuity (SLA) beginning with the 121st month and draws a SLA benefit for the remainder of his or her life.
 If the retiree dies before receiving one hundred twenty (120) monthly benefit payments, the payments shall be continued for the remainder of the original 120 month period and be paid to the Option C beneficiary named by the retiree.
 If the Option C beneficiary predeceases the retiree in the 1st 120 months, the retiree may name a successor beneficiary or may elect to return to "Straight Life Annuity."
 Effective the month following completion of 120 payments to the retiree, the retiree's monthly benefit shall return to the "Straight Life Annuity" and the Option C beneficiary no longer has rights to the retiree's benefit.
 The Option C beneficiary does not have to be a relative.
 The Option C beneficiary can be a person or any entity that has a tax payer identification number (TIN), such as a church or charity.